thormick/HaskRel/HaskRel/README.md

 Making HaskRel usable for practical purposes is not on the horizon, but it may be possible to improve it further towards being a demonstrator of the relational model.
-A list of "things Haskell needs in order to qualify as a first class RDBMS" would also be a fun list to have, even if there isn't a chance of it happening.
+A list of "things Haskell/GHC needs in order to qualify as a first class RDBMS" would also be a fun list to have, even if there isn't a chance of it happening.